- Early Pregnancy Tests

 THE FOURTH MONTH (Weeks 13-16)

 Welcome to the second trimester!
-You are probably feeling more energetic and less morning sick.
-Even better, now that you are past the first trimester, your chances of miscarrying have decreased significantly.
+Now that you're in the fourth month of pregnancy, you're probably feeling more energetic and less sick.
+Even better, now that you're past the first trimester, your chances of miscarrying have decreased significantly.

-Eating healthy may be easier now that the morning sickness has passed.
+Eating well and keeping down your prenatal vitamins may be easier now that the worst of your morning sickness has passed.
 Protein is essential for growth and development, so try to eat a lot of it, along with plenty of whole grains, fruits, and vegetables.
-Don’t forget to take your prenatal supplement.

 Read More About the Different Months in Pregnancy: